DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world2.md

 With the girl's voice, armoured knight whispered to him.

-"For me and Fairin sleeping together would be suspicious.
+"For me and Farin sleeping together would be suspicious.
 Commander and his female bodyguard.
 Sleeping in alone in single tent would bring unwanted rumours."